Glif 6th, Grada

 She was wearing an old shirt of his, although it was backwards.
 He remembered ripping new holes into the clothes while the girls bathed so they could fit their four arms in comfortably, but he didn’t remember Stars’ hair being that long.
 It was almost down to her knees and seemed a darker, shinier black than it had been before.
 She seemed paler too, now that all the dirt and dried blood had been scrubbed off her face.
-Although her skin was still a sickly grey-beige that made her cheekbones stick out even more than they already did.
+Although her skin was still a sickly grey-beige that made her cheekbones even more visible than they already were.

 ‘And my berr is going to be called Little Demon,’ Stars’ happy addition interrupted Ka’harja’s thoughts, and all he could do was laughed.